HB9VQQ/WSPRBeacon/README.md

 - Internet connection
 - Preferred: omni-directional resonant Antenna on **80,40,20,15 and 10m**

 The customized WSPR OS image for the RPi will be provided by the Project once Registration is completed.
-The Airspy HF+ Discovery can be purchased with a special discount exclusively for the WSPR Monitor Project.
+The Airspy HF+ Discovery can be purchased with a special discount exclusively for participants of the WSPR Monitor Project.

 #### Project Milestones